SeimusS/Pihole-HA/README.md

 Follows the configuration of the Primary with adjusted lower priority.
 Here is no need to configure advanced tracking, as it is designed to be "SECONDARY".
 In case of 2+ node Cluster, you would configure advanced tracking on "SECONDARY" node and all subsequent nodes except the last one.

 ### Secondary node - Basic Config
+This configuration makes the "SECONDARY" as BACKUP, it will became "MASTER" only in case the "PRIMARY" fail, e.g "PRIMARY" will announce lower priority than has the BACKUP
 ```
 vrrp_instance pihole {
         interface eth0